-Work with partners to include sustainability indicators in their review of buildings
+Work with partners to include sustainability indicators in their review of buildings e.g. data sharing, energy efficiency measures, green energy.

-- Sign up to the Net Zero Carbon Buildings commitment - Measure, report on and improve, the operational energy efficiency of premises, coming together within sectors to do so - Consider greener, more energy efficient premises when current or future contracts require renewal - Engage with landlords/tenants and landowners over key issues - e.g. data sharing, energy efficiency measures, green energy
+- Sign up to the Net Zero Carbon Buildings commitment - Measure, report on and improve the operational energy efficiency of premises, coming together within sectors to do so. - Consider greener, more energy efficient premises when current or future contracts require renewal. - Engage with landlords/tenants landowners and tenants over key issues